desininja/Airline-Data-Ingestion-Pipeline/README.md

-Here's a refined README file for your **Airline-Data-Ingestion-Pipeline** project, complete with a well-structured story:

----

 # Airline Data Ingestion Pipeline

 Welcome to the **Airline Data Ingestion Pipeline** project!
 This project provides a robust, automated data ingestion pipeline for processing daily airline flight data, leveraging a range of AWS services.
 The aim is to showcase a scalable and reliable approach to managing data ingestion, transformation, and loading (ETL) in a data lake architecture.